Church Bulletins: SPECIAL Extended Article

 I walked toward the Worship Center.
-An usher briefly caught my eye and handed me a ministry guide.
+An usher briefly caught my eye and handed me a church bulletin.
 I didn’t really want it but I felt like I was obligated.
 Greeters are good like that.
 It’s like they’ve been challenged to give away the most bulletins.

-Whether you call it Ministry Guides, Church Bulletins, or Worship Guides, it seems that most don’t want one.
+Whether you call it a Ministry Guide, Church Bulletin, or Worship Guide, it seems that most don’t want one.
 Every Sunday I find myself wondering why I ended up with the brochure.
 Fortunately, our church reduced the size from a monster pamphlet to a small mini-flyer to save money.

 • 92% Received Church Bulletins